PICTURES AND TRIP REPORTS FROM MY WALKS IN THE ENGLISH LAKE DISTRICT

 We headed along the ridge passing a gully giving a view of Middle Fell where April and Beefy where going to camp the night after.

-Looking over one of the tarns with Hesk Fell and Whitfell in the distance behind.
+Looking over one of the tarns with Hesk Fell and Whitfell in the distance

-We made our way down and across the valley to Gill farm where we were to meet Helen and Sue who were joining us to climb Buckbarrow.
+On our way down and across the valley to Gill farm where we were to meet Helen and Sue who were joining us to climb Buckbarrow.

 Brilliant view up Wasdale from the Bridleway near Latterbarrow.